AwalaApp/specs/rs000-core.md

 #### Internet-based PDC {#internet-pdc}

 An Internet-based PDC allows a client node to deliver parcels to a server node over the Internet.
-The client node MUST be a user gateway, a relaying gateway or a public endpoint, while the server node MUST be a relaying gateway or a public endpoint.
+The client node MUST be a private gateway, a relaying gateway or a public endpoint, while the server node MUST be a relaying gateway or a public endpoint.

 The server MUST NOT require client authentication, but it MAY still refuse to serve suspicious and/or ill-behaved clients.